 In the past, Arizona courts found prenuptial agreements that precluded alimony or spousal support violated public policy.
 This started in an early case, Williams v.
 Williams, 243 P. 402, 404 (1926).
 There, the Court held that prenuptial agreements discharging a husband’s duty of spousal support are contrary to public policy.

 The Court of Appeals said the decision in Williams was based upon two premises:

 (1) Prenuptial agreements waiving spousal maintenance were considered to be against public policy because they could result in a situation where the husband was relieved of his legal obligation to support his wife.
 Albeit it was his fault that the wife sought and was granted a divorce.

 (2) Such agreements also were against public policy because of the state’s interest in the adequate support of its citizens; therefore, the husband’s duty to support his wife could not be the subject of a contract between the parties.

 It noted that the first premise no longer applies with force.
-Arizona has no-fault divorce, where divorce is based on irreconcilable differences.
+Arizona has a no-fault divorce system, where divorce is based on irreconcilable differences.
 Therefore, one spouse doesn’t have to be guilty for the other to end a marriage.